 Find Treatment for Addiction in Massachusetts

 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each patient.
 Our solution-focused addiction treatment will lead you on a road to long-lasting recovery.
 You don’t have to suffer any longer, call us today and let us help you.